lordnull/rec2json/README.md

 {ok, Record, [age]} = person:from_json([{<<"age">>, <<"32">>}]).
 ```

+### Including in a project

+The easiest way to use rec2json in your project is to add rec2json to your
+erlang libs path, and add the created rec2json script to your path.
+Add
+rec2json as a required application.
+Finally, during your build (in your
+Makefile or rebar.config precompile hook) call rec2json.

 ## Type Checking and Converstion

 Type conversion attempts to be as transparent and intuitive as possible.
 There